norival/theiaR/README.md

 - Download tiles resulting from a search
 - Download tiles contained in a cart (`.meta4` file) obtained from Theia website.
-- Read images directly from the downloaded archives (without extracting the archives, to save a lot of disk space, Sentinel2 only)
 - Extract archives